simphotonics/simulated_annealing/README.md

 The algorithm name was coined by Kirkpatrick et al. [\[1\]][kirkpatrick1983] and was derived from the process of annealing a metal alloy or glass.
-The first step of annealing consists of heating a solid material above a critical temperature.
+The first step of the annealing process consists of heating a solid material above a critical temperature.
 This allows its atoms to gain sufficient kinetic energy to be able to rearrange themselves.
 Then the temperature is decreased sufficiently slowly